robotenique/EDA-shoes-data/README.md

 The project is divided into two Jupyter Notebook files, to showcase the whole process of the EDA, not just the final product as we commonly see in different projects.

 ### Initial EDA
 The initial EDA is basically an exploration of the data just to get a sense about what it contains, what are its pitfalls, missing values, and the first steps to ask different business questions.
 This step was done **independently** by all the contributors, each one resulting in a Jupyter Notebook.
-For simplification, only mine ([@robotenique](https://github.com/robotenique)) notebook is available here, to showcase an example of individual process.
+For simplification, only my ([@robotenique](https://github.com/robotenique)) notebook is available here, to showcase an example of individual process.

 <p align="center"> <img src="imgs/colors.png"/></p>